 Nonetheless, anti-GERD procedures have many complications and high failure rates.
+The true benefit of surgery for patients who have failed medicine therapy is controversial.
 As with medications, current surgical procedures cannot cure GERD.
-About 15% of people still require anti-GERD medications after surgery.
+About 15 to 66% of people still require anti-GERD medications after surgery.
 Furthermore, about 40% of surgical patients are at risk for new symptoms after surgery (such as gas, bloating, and difficulty swallowing), with most side effects occurring more than a year after surgery.
-Finally, evidence now suggests that surgery does not reduce the risk for esophageal cancer in high-risk people, such as those with Barrett's esophagus.
+Finally, evidence now suggests that surgery does not reduce the risk for esophageal cancer in high-risk people, such as those with Barrett esophagus.
 New procedures may improve current results, but at this time people should consider surgical options very carefully with both a surgeon and their primary doctor.

-To date, no treatments can reverse the cellular damage after Barrett's esophagus has developed, although some procedures are showing promise.
+To date, no treatments can reverse the cellular damage after Barrett esophagus has developed, although some procedures are showing promise.

-Medications: If a person is diagnosed with Barrett's esophagus, the doctor will prescribe PPIs to suppress acid.
+If a person is diagnosed with Barrett esophagus, the doctor will prescribe PPIs to suppress acid.
 Using these medications may help slow the progression of abnormal changes in the esophagus.

 Managing GERD in Infancy and Childhood